What is Volcano

 - Improved error handling

-Volcano can provide hybrid scheduling capability of computing resources based on multiple architectures:
+Volcano can schedule computing resources from multiple architectures:

-Comparing traditional queue scheduler, Volcano improves the average scheduling delay by a series of optimization measures.
+Compared with existing queue schedulers, Volcano shortens the average scheduling delay through a series of optimizations.

-In addition, Volcano has been used as infrastructure base by several companies and organizations.
+Volcano has been commercially used as the infrastructure scheduling engine by companies and organizations.